emrahcom/emrah-jessie/README.md

 Available templates
 ===================
-### ej-base
-Install only a containerized Debian Jessie.

 ### ej-powerdns
 Install a ready-to-run DNS system.
 Main components are:
 * PowerDNS server with a PostgreSQL backend